Mario Fermín Cabral y Báez

-Mario Fermín Cabral y Báez (Baní, 1877–Santo Domingo, 1961) was a politician from the Dominican Republic.
-He was Senator for the Province of Santiago, and also the President of the Senate of the Dominican Republic three times: 1914–1916, 1930–1938, 1955.
+Mario Fermín Cabral y Báez (b.
+1877, Baní – d.
+1961, Santo Domingo) was a politician from the Dominican Republic.
+He was Senator for the Province of Santiago, and also the President of the Senate of the Dominican Republic three times: 1914–1916, 1930–1938, and 1955.

 Career

-During his tenure as senator he drafted the bill that in 1935 renamed the Dominican capital, Santo Domingo, Trujillo City in honor of dictator Rafael Trujillo; he also promoted in 1943 the construction of Centro de Los Heroes in the capital city.
+During his tenure as senator he drafted the bill that in 1935 renamed the Dominican capital, Santo Domingo, Trujillo City in honour of dictator Rafael Trujillo.
+He also promoted in 1943 the construction of Centro de Los Heroes in the capital city.

 Family

 Cabral y Báez was the son of Marcos Antonio Cabral y Figueredo and Altagracia Amelia Báez Andújar (daughter of President Buenaventura Báez).
-On 24 November 1900, Cabral y Báez married Amelia Josefa Tavares Saviñón and they had four children: María Estela, Pura Amelia, Manuel Antonio and Ramón Cabral Tavares.
-After his first wife died, Cabral y Báez married María Josefa Tavares Tineo and they had one daughter, Altagracia Amelia Cabral Tavares.
+On 24 November 1900, Cabral y Báez married Amelia Josefa Tavares Saviñón, and they had four children: María Estela, Pura Amelia, Manuel Antonio and Ramón Cabral Tavares.

+After his first wife died, Cabral y Báez married María Josefa Tavares Tineo, and they had one daughter, Altagracia Amelia Cabral Tavares.
 With Sixta América Stéfani, an Italian-Dominican, he had another daughter, Dulce Enilda Altagracia Cabral Stéfani (1925–2008).